 Melissa Stephens, Director | email@example.com

-Dr. Stephens is a practicing veterinarian at Scottsdale Veterinary Hospital who is passionate about animal welfare and equal access to veterinary health care for all pet owners.
+Melissa is a veterinarian who is passionate about animal welfare and equal access to veterinary health care for all pet owners.
 Growing up in Surrey, B.C., Melissa was surrounded by animals and has a deep understanding and respect for the human-animal bond.
 She pursued a career in veterinary medicine not only because she loves to encourage and help support this bond, but also to act as an advocate for those who do not have a voice.

 Melissa continues to live in Surrey and dote upon her two shelties, Sophie and Charlie.